Part 5. Class Attendance

-(h) If, after receiving a notice described in subsection (g) above, a student’s attendance continues to be irregular, the instructor may report this fact to the student’s college dean.
+(i) If, after receiving a notice described in subsection (h) above, a student’s attendance continues to be irregular, the instructor may report this fact to the student’s college dean.
 The dean of the student’s college, in consultation with the instructor, may determine that the student’s attendance has become so irregular that the student’s scholarship is likely to be severely impaired.
 The dean may require the student to withdraw from the course with a grade of Withdrawal or Failure.
 (See § 3‑312.)

-(i) General Provisions
+(j) General Provisions

 (2) Class absences before and after vacations are treated like any other absences during the semester.